 There are single acting and double acting baking powders.
 Single reaction powders use either tartrate or phosphate and react slowly.
 A double acting baking powder has two reactions.
 The first happens when exposed to moisture.
 The second is when the ingredients are heated up.

 Baking powder is used in recipes that do not contain any acidic ingredients.
 Some examples include thicker batters, like brownies, cookie dough, and denser breads.

-Can Baking Soda Replace Baking Powder?
+Can I Use Baking Soda Instead of Baking Powder?